 What was your first concert?

 The clearest I can see is an event called Tableturns – it was open turntables at Nuyorican Poets Cafe in New York, maybe around 96/97 when cutting records was the ish!
-That was when I really started to get into culture and started to focus my energy on music.
+That was when I really started to get into the culture and started to focus my energy on music.

 I went to see Run the Jewels in downtown LA.

-First album, tape or cd you bought?
+First album, tape, or CD you bought?